jasilven/redbush/README.md

 effortless/automatic support for both nrepl and prepl (clojure's standard socket repl).
 Those features were the main goals for redbush from the beginning.

-While the basic functionality is considered done, it is still taking baby steps and it's definitely not yet battle-tested thoroughly.
+While the basic functionality is considered done, redbush is still taking baby steps and it's definitely not yet battle-tested thoroughly.

 ## Install